 Lewis Hamilton must have thought Christmas had come early this year, after a long run of poor results, most of which was down to the car, it all went well for him in this race.

 His team mate Nico Rosberg who dominated the closing races of last season and all but one of this season, could not get it together in the very wet conditions, so on the 16th lap team orders were issued and he moved over and let Lewis pass.

-You have to wonder though, if it was Lewis who was asked would he have done the same, this left him free to make a charge on Ricciardo, who this weekend was in a class of his own.
+You have to wonder though, if it was Lewis who was asked would he have done the same, this left him able to make a charge on Ricciardo, who this weekend was in a class of his own.

 He took pole and off the line streaked ahead and the race was his to win, on lap 31 Ricciardo pitted and put on intermediates, Hamilton came in on lap 32 and took the unusual step of going straight from wets to slicks.

 Ricciardo only stayed out for one lap and opted to pit again but this time for slicks, it seems his crew could not work out what tyres to put on and were running around like headless chickens, when they finally got themselves sorted he had lost 13 seconds, leaving the pit lane just as Lewis passed and was pushed back in to second place.

 Despite trying his best to pass Lewis from lap 32 to the finish, at Monaco its nearly impossible to pass if you have a driver of Hamilton ability in the front, Ricciardo was not at all happy when interviewed later as he said the team had cost him the last two races.